compas-dev/compas_xr_unity_assembly/README.md

 ![Screenshot 2024-03-04 at 13 34 22](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/84c69d22-b6a1-491e-9c4c-5e284f44eb8f)

+ 7. Generate the SHA1 key and copy it into your Firebase project.
     - After setting the keystore and key, as well as building the app once, you can generate a SHA1 by running this command in CMD (admin):

     ```